professorsugoi/Deploy-Astro-Neocities/README.md

     steps:
       - name: Checkout the repository code
-        uses: actions/checkout@v3
+        uses: actions/checkout@v4

       - name: Install Node.js
-        uses: actions/setup-node@v3
+        uses: actions/setup-node@v4
         with:
-          node-version: '18'
+          node-version: ${{ env.NODE_VERSION }}
-        # if the build is throwing node errors, change this to the latest
+        # this will use the latest LTS version of Node.js
-        # version that is compatible with Astro/your SSG
+        # if you need a specific version, replace ${{ env.NODE_VERSION }} with that version number

       - name: Get npm cache directory
         id: npm-cache-dir
         run: echo "dir=$(npm config get cache)" >> $GITHUB_OUTPUT

+      - name: Cache npm dependencies
-      - uses: actions/cache@v3
+        uses: actions/cache@v4
         id: npm-cache
         with:
           path: ${{ steps.npm-cache-dir.outputs.dir }}
           key: ${{ runner.os }}-node-${{ hashFiles('**/package-lock.json') }}
           restore-keys: |
             ${{ runner.os }}-node-
         # caches dependencies and other commonly re-used files
         # so they do not need to be re-installed on each run

       - name: Install dependencies and build site
         run: |
-          npm install
+          npm ci
           npm run build

       - name: Deploy to Neocities
-        uses: bcomnes/deploy-to-neocities@v1
+        uses: bcomnes/deploy-to-neocities@master
         with:
           api_token: ${{ secrets.NEOCITIES_API_TOKEN }}
           cleanup: true
+          dist_dir: dist
-          dist_dir: dist # if this is within a subfolder, update the filepath to reflect that
+        # if dist_dir is within a subfolder, update the filepath to reflect that
 ```

 Generate your Neocities API token at: